Introduction to OpenID Connect (OIDC)

 Non-standard integration note

-If you are using a direct access client to modify the database directly in any api calls, you may need a client secret as well.
+If you are using a direct access client to modify the database directly in any API calls, you may need a client secret as well.

 Redirect URI (redirect_uri)

 This is the URI where the end user is redirected after authorization or other activity is completed with the hosted screens.
 This is also the endpoint you will use to handle receiving authorization codes and access tokens.
 You must provide URLs complete with the directory path if present; wildcard URLs or paths cannot be whitelisted.
-We also recommend using the state parameter to represent variable url paths if needed.
+We also recommend using the state parameter to represent variable URL paths if needed.

 This value must be whitelisted by your Next Reason Solutions Architect.